Fadillah Yusof: Early life and education

-Fadillah bin Yusof was born on 17 April 1962 in Kampung Hilir, Sibu, Sarawak, and is the ninth of 14 siblings.
+Fadillah bin Yusof was born on 17 April 1962 in Kampung Bahru, Sibu, Sarawak, and is the ninth of 14 siblings.
 His father, Yusof Merais, was involved in the anti-cession movement in Sarawak, opposing British colonial rule after 1946.
 Yusof was active in the Malay youth movement and later the Sarawakian youth front, and was imprisoned twice — first in connection with the 1949 assassination of British Governor Duncan Stewart, and again during the 1962 confrontation over the formation of Malaysia.
 During his imprisonment, Fadillah's mother, Dayang Rosnah Abang Madeli, worked as a domestic helper and seamstress to support the family.

 Fadillah and his siblings helped contribute to the family's income by collecting and selling farm produce.
 He began his education at St. Mary's Primary School in Sibu before continuing at Panglima Bukit Gantang Secondary School in Parit Buntar, Perak.
 This move was made possible through a scholarship from Yayasan Sarawak, which also included a student exchange programme.

 In 1986, Fadillah completed a Bachelor of Laws (LLB) degree in both Civil and Sharia law at the University of Malaya.
 During his time there, he often helped new Sarawakian students settle into university life, sometimes prioritising their needs even when it affected his own schedule.